OUR DATA PROTECTION & PRIVACY NOTICE

 Whom we may share your data with:

-In order to carry out our legitimate business and to provide you with financial planning services, we have entered into agreements with and will share your information with the following types of companies, for the purposes of Compliance, IT systems security, data management and control and auditing.
-Full details of these companies, their addresses and contact details are available on request:
+In order to carry out our legitimate business and to provide you with financial planning services, we have entered into agreements with and will share your information with the following types of companies, for the purposes of advice suitability, Compliance, IT systems security, data management and control and auditing.
+Examples of whom your personal data may be shared with by us includes: